Team Kunsan trains to ‘Protect the Pack’

 |Downloads:

-This work, Team Kunsan trains to ‘Protect the Pack’ [Image 22 of 22], by SSgt Sadie Colbert, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Team Kunsan trains to ‘Protect the Pack’, by TSgt Emili Koonce, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT